Welcome to Wellington port, officially known as “Windy Wellington”!

 Off-road rides are a great choice for those of you interested in adventure activities!
 Cruise lines normally offer these tours and it’s the safest way to go as they guarantee your return to the port on time.

-Quad bike expedition allows you to explore New Zealand’s breathtaking countryside, rugged coastline and take in stunning 360-degree views of both North and South island from the mountain’s peak.
+Quad bike expedition allows you to explore New Zealand’s breathtaking countryside and rugged coastline and take in stunning 360-degree views of both the North and South islands from the mountain’s peak.

-Your trip will cover over 25 miles of exciting trails, ranging from sea level all the way up to 900 m, where you’ll experience a spectacular change of natural landscapes and sceneries.
+Your trip will cover over 25 miles of exciting trails, ranging from sea level up to 900 m, where you’ll experience a spectacular change of natural landscapes and sceneries.
 The ATV ride takes approximately a couple of hours including multiple stops for photos and scenic lookouts.

 Check out Wellington ATV & off-road tours and activities